How To Visualize Prometheus Data with Grafana

 Notice that we have multiple points being gathered across differing “destinationName” objects.

-8) There’s a lot going on in there, and we’ll cover some more of the advanced functionality in a future blog.
+There’s a lot going on in there.
 For now, copy the SystemCPULoad query that we pulled from Prometheus earlier into the query line:

 Upon clicking off of the query, you’ll see that Grafana immediately executes the query and starts rendering graph data:

-12) That’s it!
-Click the X to the upper right, and we should see the following finished product:
+That’s it!
+Click the X to the upper right, and we should see the following finished product as your Grafana Prometheus dashboard example:

 Note that we can resize this graph by using the indicated handle on the lower right of the graph.